Seam bowling: Physics

 Often the deviation caused by seam is not large enough to cause a batter significant problems with playing the ball.
 Occasionally, however, the ball can deviate far enough to hit the edge of the cricket bat instead of the middle, producing a catch for nearby fielders.
 Swing bowling is a way of getting greater deviation, but is harder to control.

 Australian fast-medium bowler Glenn McGrath has used his seaming ability to great effect in his career.
 The ball 'seams' at its best at the start of a team's innings, when the ball is new.
 A pitch which has cracks in it may assist a seam bowler as well.

 The genuine 'Yorker' may be used by seam bowlers, but bounces ('pitches') so close to the batter's feet that it has no opportunity to deviate from its original line.

 Another good example of seam bowling technique are the fast bowlers Courtney Walsh and Wasim Akram.
-Close-up camera work of the following descriptions can be viewed for example at:.
 Both used a forward wrist flick that imparted back-spin to the ball as it left the hand.
 However, significantly, their choice of finger position causes the ball to exhibit precession (similar to a gyroscope), with the seam remaining broadly upright but oscillating repeatedly between a 5 o'clock and 7 o'clock position (if viewed from the bottom of the seam).
 This effectively destroys seam induced swing (as the ball is constantly changing between outswing and inswing seam positions through the air).
 Thus, the ball travels straight onto the pitch (in theory allowing the bowler to be more accurate).
 However, when the seam of the ball contacts the pitch at the 5 o'clock position, the result is movement to the left (away to the right-handed batter), when the seam of the ball contacts the pitch at the 7 o'clock position, the result is movement to the right (in to the right-handed batter).
 It can be seen that only rarely would the ball be at the purely 6 o'clock position to continue completely straight after pitching.
 This aligns with the unpredictable nature of seam bowling, but appears primarily driven by the technique of the bowler, rather than irregularities in the pitch surface.